cosmos/sdk-tutorials/interchain-exchange/tutorial/07-cancel-orders.md

 # Cancel orders

-Canceling order is done locally

-Source chain can cancel sell orders

-Target chain can cancel buy order
+You have implemented orderbooks, buy and sell orders.
+In this chapter you will enable cancelling buy and sell orders.

+The function `RemoveOrderFromID` will be used to remove the buy or sell order from the orderbook.

 ## Sell orders

+To cancel a sell order, you have to get the ID of the specific sell order.
-We must retrieve the sell order book and remove the order.
-Thankfully, we have a method to remove order from the book from the ID
+Then you can use the function `RemoveOrderFromID` to remove the specific order from the orderbook and update the keeper accordingly.

 ```go
 // msg_server_cancelSellOrder.go